 “Majbritte Ulrikkeholm carries the voice of being in every song she sings.
 She is guardian of the mystical; carrying the flicker of everything larger than us so it can help us know ourselves and each other.
 Take these songs with you into the world the way you would take water on a long hike.
 Majbritte’s voice will take you to the place where all artists go after selfless work, the place that lets us know—whatever we have is enough.”

 – Mark Nepo, author of Book of Awakening

 Characteristic of Majbritte Ulrikkeholm’s books is her way of crossing the bridge between the realm of reality and the realm of dreams.
 Her books owe a lot to her being a song-writer, written as they are in a poetic language and with a rhythm that resembles the language in songs and musical compositions.

-In 1997 Majbritte Ulrikkeholm wrote her first book “Into my Heaven”, and the book was followed by seven books including novels, short stories and books about the creative proces.
+In 1997 Majbritte Ulrikkeholm wrote her first book “Into my Heaven”, and the book was followed by eleven books including novels, short stories and books about spirituality and the creative proces.